podium-lib/podium-lib.github.io/docs/api/assets.md

 appends the `AssetCSS` and `AssetJS` objects for the requested podlets onto the `HttpIncoming.css` and `HttpIncoming.js` properties.

-This way; the layouts registered assets and the assets for all the requested podlets are available for the [`document template`](document.md) in one array for CSS and one array for JS.
+This way the layouts registered assets and the assets for all the requested podlets are available for the [`document template`](document.md) in one array for CSS and one array for JS.